Regulation of nicotine marketing: Canada

 In Canada, the advertising of tobacco products was prohibited by the Tobacco Products Control Act as of 1988 and all tobacco products must show attributed warning signs on all packaging.
 Immediately following the passing of the legislation through parliament, RJR-MacDonald (RJR-MacDonald Inc. v.
 Canada (Attorney General)) filed suit against the Government of Canada through the Quebec Superior Court.
 It was argued that the act, which originally called for unattributed warnings, was a violation of the right to free speech.
-In 1991, the Quebec Superior Court ruled in favour of the tobacco companies, deciding that the act violated their right to free speech under the Canadian Charter of Rights and Freedoms, as well as being ultra vires.
+In 1991, the Quebec Superior Court ruled in favour of the tobacco companies, deciding that the act violated their right to freedom of expression under the Canadian Charter of Rights and Freedoms, as well as being ultra vires.
 The Crown subsequently appealed to the Supreme Court of Canada.

 Nearly 20 years before the passing of the act, in 1969, the Canadian Broadcasting Corporation, Canada's national broadcasting service eliminated all tobacco advertising on both its radio and TV networks.

 On 21 September 1995 the Supreme Court of Canada upheld the Tobacco Products Control Act as legal, forcing the tobacco companies operating in Canada to print hazard warnings on all cigarette packs.
-However, the Court struck down the requirement that the health warnings be unattributed, as this requirement violated the right to free speech, further ruling that it was in the federal government's jurisdiction to pass such laws, as it fell under the peace, order and good government clause.
+However, the Court struck down the requirement that the health warnings be unattributed, as this requirement violated the right to one's freedom of expression, further ruling that it was in the federal government's jurisdiction to pass such laws, as it fell under the peace, order and good government clause.
 Recently, sin taxes have been added to tobacco products, with the objective of decreasing usage by making the products less affordable.
 Currently, radio ads, television commercials, event sponsoring, promotional giveaways and other types of brand advertising are prohibited as well as in-store product displays.
 However, certain forms of advertising are permitted, such as print advertisements in magazines with an adult readership of 85% minimum.

 Until 2003, tobacco manufacturers got around this restriction by sponsoring cultural and sporting events, such as the Benson & Hedges Symphony of Fire (a fireworks display in Toronto and Vancouver), which allowed the manufacturers' names and logos to appear in advertisements sponsoring the events, and at the venues.
 The ban on tobacco sponsorship was a major factor that led to the near-cancellation of the Canadian Grand Prix in Montreal and the du Maurier Ltd Classic, a women's golf tournament on the LPGA tour (now known as the Canadian Women's Open).

 In May 2008, retail displays of cigarettes in convenience stores in British Columbia, Manitoba, Ontario, Quebec, Newfoundland and Labrador, New Brunswick, and Nova Scotia have been outlawed.
 They are now all hidden.